ivan-movchan/freq/README.md

   using ["Issues"](https://github.com/ivan-movchan/freq/issues)
   or by contacting the developer.

-**IMPORTANT:** Before reporting a bug/crash make sure you are using the latest program version — your problem may have been already fixed in latest version.
+  Before reporting a bug/crash make sure you are using the latest program version — your problem may have been already fixed in latest version.
   When reporting a bug/crash, also tell the operating system version (i. e. *Windows 7 x64*) and error messages the program displays.

 ### History